HarryS2496/Kings-Fist-Webnovel/chapters/chapter6.md

 He scratched his forehead, perplexed by the outer details of a moment between the mysterious couple.

 *White hot flames, maybe?
 Those are dangerous, given their heat, and no one in Axiom would dare use such sacred pyres for merely lighting a building.
 So there’s definitely another source at play here.
 Electricity, perhaps?
 It’s certainly possible, given the light they produce, but you’d need a complex machine to even contain such a volatile element.
-And I’ve only seen those kinds of machines in fiction.*
+And I’ve only read about those kinds of machines in D-100%.*

 Though he had some awareness of the path to take to his chambers and the world around that path, racking his brain to further understand each conundrum that popped up was the higher priority of the now.